STAR-RG/practical_testing_book/intro.md

 Introduction
 ============

 This is a book about Software Testing.

-We chose the word “Practical” for the title of this book because we strongly believe in the power of practicing for learning.
-We expect the reader to learn Software Testing by practicing with tutorials, demos, quizzes, and exercises.
+- The book uses Jupyter Notebooks for increased interaction.
+For example, the reader can change the code (if she wants) and observe the outputs.

+- The book adopts a minimalistic principle.
+Less text.
+More tutorials, quizzes, and exercises.

+- The book is for anyone with basic experience in programming.

+- The code in the book is in Python.
+We chose Python for its popularity.

-This book is developed by the community [[TODO: refer to suggestion box here!]] to the community.
+This book is developed by the community to the community.

 For the reader, please move on to <a href="fundamentals/basics.html">the next chapter</a>.